r-kupin/webserv/README.md

 	}
 }
 ```
-Locations also can be defined implicitly:
+Locations also can be mentioned, but not defined explicitly:
 ```nginx
 # OK
 server {